-NOTE: this post was first written in 2015 when I was pregnant and post due with my second daughter and desperate for every possible natural induction technique to work.
+NOTE: this post was first written in 2015 when I was post due with my second daughter and desperately looking into how to induce labor naturally.
 Spoiler alert, she came out… eventually.

 Today marks 40 weeks + 5 days pregnant.

 While I have no trust in due dates, it is still incredibly frustrating to watch yours come and go.

 Needless to say, finding out how to induce labor naturally is high on my to-do list.